13 Top-Rated Attractions & Things to Do in Billings, MT

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. The Rimrocks

-A defining geological feature of Billings, the long wall of sandstone cliffs that runs across the northern edge of town is a favorite spot for sightseeing, sunset watching, and in-city recreation.
+The Rimrocks are a defining geological feature of Billings.
+This long wall of sandstone cliffs that runs across the northern edge of town is a favorite spot for sightseeing, sunset watching, and in-city recreation.

 Deposited by an ancient inland seaway and slowly carved over millions of years by the Yellowstone River, these scenic "rimrocks" are a striking backdrop.
 Numerous trailheads and parking areas are available to explore these outstanding symbols of the city.